neburtron/Lord-Game/Plans_and_files.md

 First proper version:
 Alpha Version 0.1.0

 It will be done when it's done, and that won't be for some time.
-I'd say the work I've got in mind will probably take like a month or two, but I am not great with timelines and this is the first cohesive plan I've setup.
-It's may 5th as of writing this btw.
+I'd say the work I've got in mind will probably be a few months away, but I am not great with timelines and this is the first cohesive plan I've setup.
+I'll post working builds publically and it should for the most part work, the release is more about getting this project where I want it to be in a more organized manner.

-Editing docs on the 20th now, it's gonna be a while.
-I'll either get this done in June or August or later.
-Probably not july because I've got 2 summer classes and if it's as much work as a normal class that's like taking two full sets of classes, also known as a "that girl from homeless to harvard".
-More than that it's a math class and a coding class, so that's probably gonna be a break for some time at least.

 Main features:
 - Proper UI (temp + very barebones)